The Park People

 Denver Digs Trees

-The Park People's Denver Digs Trees program has provided Denver residents with more than 60,000 free and low-cost trees over the past 35+ years.
+For over 40 years, The Park People's Denver Digs Trees program has provided Denver residents with more than 60,000 free and low-cost trees.
 Denver Digs Trees has become a highly-anticipated community tradition and an inspiring catalyst of community action.
 The trees planted through the program grow to provide a wealth of environmental, social, and economic benefits to our community.

 Mile High Tree Champions

-Through our Mile High Tree Champions program, we coordinate tree planting projects for Denver businesses and other groups.
-This is a special opportunity for participating groups to give back to the community and the environment while also building staff morale and comradery.
+Through our Mile High Tree Champions program, we offer turnkey tree planting projects for Denver businesses and other groups.
+This is a teambuilding opportunity for participating groups to give back to the community and the environment while also building staff morale and comradery.
 Plantings take place in Denver parks and Denver Affordable Housing Communities.

 Community Forester Program

 Do you have a passion for trees and for serving your community?
 Do you want to pick up new skills, learn how to improve your neighborhood, and meet other interesting people?
-Once we’ve trained you to be a Community Forester, you’ll be ready to help The Park People, Denver’s Forestry Office, and the city’s Be a Smart Ash campaign to improve our environment and build healthier communities.
+Once we’ve trained you to be a Community Forester, you’ll be ready to help The Park People and Denver's Office of the City Forester to improve our environment and build healthier communities.

 Community-Led Greening